LADIESDIV/gtoken/README.md

 The `gtoken-webhook` can be configured to skip injection for all Pods in the specific Namespace by adding the `admission.gtoken/ignore` label to the Namespace.

+### skip refresh token when pod exit (for cronjob, job per example)

+The refresh can be disabled by adding `gtoken.doit-intl.com/tokenRefresh: "false"` annotation to the service account objects.

 ## `gtoken-webhook` deployment

 1. Create a new `gtoken` namespace: